Mattias786/Food-checker/README.md

  - Learns from user input and behavior to offer tailored scoring and suggestions.
 5. Product identification and matching:
  - Begins with barcode scanning or text search linked to public APIs.
- - Future development may explore CNN-based OCR/image models to scan packaging visualy.
+ - Future development may explore CNN-based OCR/image models to scan packaging visually.

 # Challenges
-Data quality: Some products lack complete or reliable nutition or origin data.
+Data quality: Some products lack complete or reliable nutrition or origin data.
-Environmental complexity: Establishing food miles or processing impact can be tough without full suply chain visibility.
+Environmental complexity: Establishing food miles or processing impact can be tough without full supply chain visibility.
 User fatigue: For a pleasant UX the results must be near-instant and intuitive; otherwise the process risks feeling cumbersome or discouraging.
-Cultural variance: Food preferences and avilability vary by region; scoring must be context-sensitive and inclusive.
+Cultural variance: Food preferences and availability vary by region; scoring must be context-sensitive and inclusive.

 # What next?
  - Develop a proof-of-concept app using a sample dataset and barcode API.